John Balossi: Biography

+Balossi was also a ceramist and printmaker, and had more than thirty solo exhibitions in Puerto Rico, New York, and Paris, France.

+Many of his paintings and sculptures are of horses.

-His work can be found in the Museum of Modern Art (N.Y.); Finch College Museum (N.Y.); Museum of Fine Arts (Fort Lauderdale); Chase Manhattan Fine Arts Center; University of Massachusetts Amherst; Museo de Arte de Puerto Rico; Ponce Art Museum; and in many other public and private art collections.
+His work can be found in the Finch College Museum (N.Y.); Museum of Fine Arts (Fort Lauderdale); Chase Manhattan Fine Arts Center; University of Massachusetts Amherst; Museo de Arte de Puerto Rico; Ponce Art Museum; and in other public and private art collections.